kundajelab/MotifCompendium/tutorials/README.md

 ## Advanced Topics

 1) [Tutorial 6 - Motif Filtering](6_motif_filtering.ipynb): Describes options and best practices for filtering low quality motifs using entropy filters.
-2) [Tutorial 7 - Additional Analyses](7_additional_analyses.ipynb): Gives examples of more advanced analyses that can be performed using MotifCompendium, including exporting motifs to FiNeMo for hit calling and identifying celltype-specific motifs.
+2) [Tutorial 7 - Additional Analyses](7_additional_analyses.ipynb): Gives examples of downstream analyses that can be performed using MotifCompendium, including **exporting motifs to FiNeMo for hit calling** and identifying celltype-specific motifs.
-3) [Tutorial 8 - ENCODE Pipeline](8_encode_pipeline.ipynb): Includes the pipeline used to perform motif clustering on all ENCODE motifs. **This tutorial is meant to demonstrate an extremely advanced use-case of MotifCompendium and should not be followed blindly.**
+3) [Tutorial 8 - ENCODE Pipeline](8_encode_pipeline.ipynb): The pipeline used to perform motif clustering on all ENCODE motifs. **This tutorial is meant to demonstrate an extremely advanced use-case of MotifCompendium and should not be followed blindly.**